10x-Engineers/jupiter-tcm/README.md

 ```

 ## Tests
-Current tests are from the original [tcm](https://gitee.com/bianbu-linux/tcm/tree/bl-v2.0.y) repository.
+The `original_tests` directory contains the tests from the original [tcm](https://gitee.com/bianbu-linux/tcm/tree/bl-v2.0.y) repository.
 They seem to be broken or incomplete.
 So we can ignore them for now.
 Keeping them for the sake of completeness.